-Flight School, which opened in 2012, remains very popular with both students and teachers.
-It is a dedicated unit for exclusive use by primary and secondary students and has been made possible through a partnership between Birmingham Airport, education and business partners.
+The learning hub is a dedicated unit for the exclusive use of visiting schools and colleges which has been created in partnership with the schools of King Edward in Birmingham.

 It is a self-contained unit and provides an insight to the airport and how it works.
 There is no charge to use the facilities but visits must be pre booked and are available to groups throughout the region.
 A range of education materials is supplied along with computers, whiteboards and web based resources.
 The facilities can cater for children from nursery age to post 16.